solana-foundation/developer-content/developers/courses/solana-course/content/solana-pay.md

 practice.
 We'll use Solana Pay to generate a series of QR codes for a scavenger hunt.
 Participants must visit each scavenger hunt location in order.
-At each location, they'll use the provided QR code to submit the appropriate transaction to the scavenger hunt's smart contract that keeps track of user progress.
+At each location, they'll use the provided QR code to submit the appropriate transaction to the scavenger hunt's on-chain program that keeps track of user progress.

 ### 1. Starter